CharReek/Project-5/README.md

 The site has a sitemap and a tobots.txt file

 ## web marketing
 Due to a trend in substainable fashion i decided to create an instagram page for Reworn.
 This was due to instagram being where the target audience in.
 The younger generation are becoming more and more concerned with fast fashion.
-The use of being able to tag a stor will help get the word about the store out there.
+The use of being able to tag a stor will help get the word about the store out there. [instagram]()

 ## Technologies Used